ROMANS 8:

 ~ ~ ~ ~ ~ ~

-being made flesh, let us return to the subject of our victory "in Christ Jesus".
+flesh, let us return to the subject of our victory "in Christ Jesus.”

-In chapter 6, we discovered the true significance of our position "in Christ Jesus".
+In Chapter 6, we discovered the true significance of our

 In today's lesson, we will discover the true

-significance of the power of the Holy Spirit, who resides within every
+significance of the power of the Holy Spirit Who resides within every believer.

 7 Because the carnal mind is enmity against God: